motion-canvas/motion-canvas/CONTRIBUTING.md

 ## Proposing a Change

-If you intend to change the public API, or make any non-trivial changes to the implementation, make sure to [create an issue][new-feature] first.
+If you intend to change the public API, make any non-trivial changes to the implementation, or create brand new guides in the documentation, make sure to [create an issue][new-feature] first.
 This will let us discuss a proposal before you put significant effort into it.
 After a proposal has been discussed it may receive the [accepted][label-accepted] label indicating that it's ready to be implemented.

-If you're only fixing a bug, it's fine to submit a pull request right away without creating an issue but make sure it contains a clear and concise description of said bug.
+If you're only fixing a bug or a typo, it's fine to submit a pull request right away without creating an issue, but make sure it contains a clear and concise description of the bug.

 ## Working on Issues

-Before you start working on an issue make sure that no one is assigned to it.
+Before you start working on an issue make sure that no one has claimed it yet.
 Otherwise, you may duplicate other people's efforts.
 If somebody claims an issue but doesn't follow up for more than two weeks, it’s fine to take it over, but you should still leave a comment.
-You should also assign yourself to any issue you're working on, to let others know.
+You should also leave a comment on any issue you're working on, to let others know.

 ## Semantic Versioning